 The hand-built SLAYER is still a very rare espresso machine.
-We have the 7th one ever built (there are currently just 100 of them in the world) and we were the first to bring SLAYER Espresso to New South Wales.
+We have the 7th one ever built, and ours was the first SLAYER machine in New South Wales.

 SLAYER set out to create a machine that was void of any and all unnecessary clutter, preferring a minimalistic approach where only what the barista needed to see and use to make coffee were actually visible on the machine.
 Therefore switches, gauges, sight glass, etc were eliminated or moved below the drain tray.
 This puts the baristas focus on the coffee.